Frequently Asked Questions about the Professional Operational Risk Manager Designation

 As part of the paid program enrollment fee, PRMIA provides current ORM Designation candidates with access to several of the resources shown in the reading list.

-- The Essentials of Risk Management, Second Edition
+• The Essentials of Risk Management, Second Edition

-The Essentials of Risk Management, by by Michael Crouhy, Dan Galai, and Robert Mark, and published by McGraw-Hill, forms the basis for the APRM Certificate program exam.
+The Essentials of Risk Management, by by Michel Crouhy, Dan Galai, and Robert Mark, and published by McGraw-Hill, forms the basis for the APRM Certificate program exam.
 It has become a go-to source for current practicing risk managers.
 It includes helpful information about risk management in general, and includes operational risk management topics in some sections.

 Given this textbook is intended for financial risk management in general, each current ORM Designation candidate should determine whether the textbook will be helpful in their studies for the ORM Designation examination.